DaeDurus-Hackathon/Zimpilo/README.md

 services.
 - We will add functionality to directly import data from various health related electronic devices to our database.
--Currently Zimpilo connects the database of hospitals within a city.
+- Currently Zimpilo connects the database of hospitals within a city.
 We are trying to increase our reach and will be developing our database further to handle atomic data.